Massachusetts

 Who Needs to Report?

-In MA, all large quantity generators and treatment, storage, and disposal facilities (TSDFs) are required to report biennially.
-In MA, generator categories are the same as federal definitions.
-A large quantity generator (LQG) is a facility that:
+In Massachusetts, all Large Quantity Generators (LQGs) and Treatment, Storage, and Disposal Facilities (TSDFs) are required to report biennially.
+In Massachusetts, generator categories are the same as federal definitions.
+A LQG is a facility that:

 • Generates 2,200 lbs or more of hazardous waste or waste oil in a single month, or